 It is a fact of life that most chickens have some worms; they forage on the ground, they eat bugs, and they pick at and step in other chicken’s droppings.
 Their bodies are able to handle a certain small level of worms naturally without any harm to the chicken’s health, to their eggs, or to their meat.
 I don’t routinely take medicine when I am not sick, so neither do my chickens.

-I also don’t want to contribute to drug resistant worms by worming when my chickens are not sick.
-Some vets and flock owners recommend routine worming, and I respect their opinions, but it is not for me.
-That doesn’t mean that worm prevention is something I can ignore.
+Just because I don’t give my chickens preventative medications, that doesn’t mean that worm prevention is something I can ignore.
 There are plenty of things I can do to help boost my chicken’s natural abilities to control worm populations.

 Naturally controlling worms in chickens

-*keep the run & coop clean – the longer fresh droppings are around, the more likely other chickens are to pick at them or spread them around.
-I use deep litter method in the coop (click here to read more about that) and manage it properly to keep droppings from taking over.
+The longer fresh droppings are around, the more likely other chickens are to pick at them or spread them around.
+I use dropping boards & deep litter method in the coop (click here to read more about that) and manage it properly to keep droppings from taking over.
 In the run, I use sand and we replace it annually.
 I also rake out the run often.

-*rotate pastures – this can be really difficult for backyard chicken keepers, but if at all possible, rotate the area your chickens live on or free range in on a year to year basis.
-Worm eggs can live in the soil for up to a year (and sometimes even longer!), so if you have the space to do this you can minimize re-infestations.
+This can be really difficult for backyard chicken keepers, but if at all possible, rotate the area your chickens live on or free range in on a year to year basis.
+Worm eggs can live in the soil for up to a year (and sometimes even longer!).
+If you have the space to rotate grazing areas you can minimize re-infestations.
 If you have limited space, replace the material in the run and in the coop once or twice a year.
 Keep your grass mowed in areas that your chickens hang out, so UV rays can penetrate down to the ground, killing eggs

-*pumpkin seeds & yogurt – a couple times a year, ground up pumpkin seeds and mix it into their feed.
+A couple of times a year, ground up pumpkin seeds and mix it into their feed.
 Pumpkin (and other squash) seeds are coated with cucurbitacin, which is thought to paralyze intestinal worms.
 Follow that up with some plain yogurt which can help flush out the paralyzed worms.

 What if I already have an infestation?

-I have been lucky enough to have never had internal parasite issues with my flock yet, but I have used Ivomec Eprinex with success in treating external parasites (mites).
+I have been lucky enough to have never had an internal parasite issues with my flock in over a decade of keeping chickens.
+But I have used Ivomec Eprinex with success in treating external parasites (mites).
 If you notice loose droppings or dirty bum feathers, birds that are loosing weight despite eating, have pale combs, and no energy it might be time to take action.

 Wazine 17% – for round worms, 1 oz per 1 gallon of water, repeat treatment once a week for three weeks.
 Do not eat eggs or meat from these chickens for two weeks after the final treatment.
 This is the only wormer that I know of that is FDA approved for use in poultry, the others are “off label” so use at your own risk.

 Safeguard 10% – for round worms, hair worms, cecal worms & gape worms – a goat dewormer with the active ingredient fenbendazole.
 Give 50 cc (.25 cc for bantams) for 3 days, repeat 3 day treatment in 10 days.
-Toss eggs for 14 days after final treatment
+Withdrawal for goats is 14 days after final treatment.
+OFF LABEL IN POULTRY

 Ivomec Eprinex – for round worms, hair worms, gape worms & external parasites like mites & lice.
 An external application (like Frontline on your dog) this is made for cattle.
 For chickens apply 0.5 cc dropper for a standard size chicken (0.25 cc for bantams) on the back of the neck between the shoulder blades.
 Repeat treatment in two weeks.
-No withdrawal is specified for cattle, but to be safe I would toss the eggs for at least a week, if not two
+No withdrawal is specified for cattle, but to be safe I would toss the eggs for at least a week, if not two.
+OFF LABEL IN POULTRY